Warehouse Packing: Automation and Algorithms for an Optimized Packing Process

 Next Fit

 Next Fit is suitable for warehouses that don’t have a lot of real estate to keep multiple boxes open in a single place.
 The packer opens a box, tries to fit the item inside it, and if successful, sends it for further processing.
 If the item doesn’t fit, the packer closes that box and opens a new one to try the fitting again.
-This process keeps on repeating until a suitable box is found and then the item is packed and sent for shipping.
-Once a box is closed, the packer doesn’t return to it for the same item, and hence, requires comparatively less space.

 Best Fit